 The accompanying unaudited consolidated interim financial statements and notes thereto have been prepared in accordance with U.S. GAAP.
-The unaudited consolidated financial statements include the Company's accounts and those of all controlled subsidiaries.
 Certain information and disclosures normally included in the financial statements prepared in accordance with U.S. GAAP have been omitted pursuant to the rules and regulations of the SEC for interim financial information.
 These consolidated interim financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K filed with the SEC on March 1, 2023.
 Interim results are not necessarily indicative of results for the full fiscal year due to seasonality and other factors.